 Activities like studying or learning something academic are typically not instantly gratifying, nor do they provide any sort of excitement or ‘high’, which is the absolute opposite of playing video games.

 In fact, video games are often designed to keep giving you ‘hits’ of those chemicals.
 These hits are aptly called ‘dopamine hits’, and there is a lot of research constantly going on in the gaming industry to figure out ways to maximize those hits.
 Watching TV is quite similar; it’s also an experience that gives an instant reward (unlike studying).

 That’s why it’s so much easier to get hooked on TV and video games than studying.

-- The University Of North Carolina At Chapel Hill
+- Video Game Addiction - UNC Computer Science.
+The University of North Carolina at Chapel Hill

 - WHO gaming addiction classification an important step for ....
 Iowa State University of Science and Technology